 Remember in Your Prayers

-And if we know that he hears us, whatsoever we ask, we know that we have the petitions that we desired of Him” (1John 5:14)
+And if we know that he hears us, whatsoever we ask, we know that we have the petitions that we desired of Him” (1John 5:14-15)

 *Pray for our confirmation candidates and Sabine who is teaching and guiding them.